In this guide, we’ve detailed how you can check your CPU temperature and determine whether or not your processor is operating in a safe range.

 I’ll use Core Temp to check my processor’s temperature.

 As you can see, I have an Intel Core i7-13700F processor, which is a sixteen-core CPU (8 P-cores + 8 E-cores).
 Core Temp shows you what the individual temperature is on each one of those sixteen-cores.
-At the time of taking this screen shot you can see that my processor’s cores are running at an average of about ~45-degrees Celsius.
+At the time of taking this screen shot you can see that my processor’s cores are running at an average of about ~30-degrees Celsius.

 And, since Core Temp also shows me what the processor’s load is, I can tell that these temperature readings are coming from when the CPU is idling (the screenshot shows that my CPU is at a 0% load, which means it is “idle”.)

-To check what my temperature is under a heavier load, you could play a demanding game (like PUBG, or Cyberpunk 2077), or render a video, or do something else taxing.
+To check what my temperature is under a heavier load, you could play a demanding game (like Fortnite, or Cyberpunk 2077), or render a video, or do something else taxing.
 But, in order to guarantee a proper 100% load on your processor, you’ll want to use a stress-test benchmark tool.

-Now, using Prime95’s SmallFFTs stress-test to try and put my system under full load, I get the following temperatures:
+I use Cinebench’s multi-core CPU test to stress test new systems to help me check if they’re running properly.
+Using Cinebench’s stress-test to try and put my system under full load, I get the following temperatures:

 Here you can see that under 100% load (at least, on most of the cores), my CPU’s cores are running in a range of between 90-100-degrees Celsius.